Where do you even begin planning and organizing an e-commerce storefront for your business?

 First, you’ll need to decide whether your e-comm site is for internal use or if it’s customer-facing.
 Maybe it’s both!
 Whatever the case, figure out how your prospects will use your platform and make the process as easy as possible.

 For a customer-facing storefront, it’s vital to assess your company's potential before deciding on your featured products.
-Do you have enough stock for all of them?
+Do you have enough stock to meet demand?
 Remember that you may have to order a set quantity of items up front.
 Can you possibly meet customer expectations?
-If unsure, it’s not a bad idea to just start with a couple of products – like branded apparel or industry-specific promotional items – and then add more as your store grows.
+If you're unsure, it’s not a bad idea to just start with a couple of products – like branded apparel or industry-specific promotional items – and then add more as your store grows.

 HOW LONG SHOULD YOU KEEP THE E-COMMERCE SOREFRONT OPEN?